padraigoc/react-item-browser/ReadMe.md

 FS_CLIENT_ID=['insert Foursquare client id'] FS_CLIENT_SECRET=['insert Foursquare client secret']

-As for Google API, please note that due to limits with API requests, the map may be greyed out.
+As for the Google API key, please note that due to limits with API requests, the map may be greyed out.
 The API key used in this project can only be used on this app.

-App:
-GOOGLE_MAPS_API=['insert google maps id']

 4. Open two command windows and type the following to start: